tbfld/counter.ink/content/blg/old/social-media/2019/2019-04-27-on-hariris-sapiens.md

 tags:
   - "#history"
   - "#culture"
-  - "#media"
   - "#books"
-  - "#sociocultural-analysis"
+  - "#evolution"
 ---

-I’ve been listening to Yuval Harari’s book *Sapiens* and a few provisional conclusions: (1) we really are living through a hellish reenactment of the 1950s; (2) Harari is a next-level plagiarist; and (3) it’s probably a lot better if you’ve recently read Desmond Morris’s *The Naked Ape* and Julian Jaynes’s *The Origin of Consciousness in the Breakdown of the Bicameral Mind*.Apr 27, 2019 7:27:46 pm
+I’ve been listening to Yuval Harari’s book *Sapiens* and a few provisional conclusions: (1) we really are living through a hellish reenactment of the 1950s; (2) Harari is a next-level plagiarist; and (3) it’s probably a lot better if you’ve recently read Desmond Morris’s *The Naked Ape* and Julian Jaynes’s *The Origin of Consciousness in the Breakdown of the Bicameral Mind*.